archaeogeek/wps-pgrouting-workshop/Routing/Map.md

 Amongst the scripts referenced at the top of the page are "spatialtools_files\demo.js" and "WPS.js".

- * demo.js is the file that actually builds the openlayers map, creates the controls, gathers the inputs for the various routing services available, and displays the output.
+ * **demo.js** is the file that actually builds the openlayers map, creates the controls, gathers the inputs for the various routing services available, and displays the output;
- * wps.js contains a number of helper functions for working with the WPS server.
+ * **wps.js** contains a number of helper functions for working with the WPS server.

 If we click on the link to "spatialtools_files\demo.js" (line 18) then we can explore the process of gathering the inputs for the do service.